-Hoosier Pass Continental Divide Sign Archive
+Hoosier Pass Continental Divide Sign Image Archive Collection

 Hoosier Pass traverses the Continental Divide between Breckenridge and Alma, Colorado.
-This archive contains images of the Continental Divide signs and markers throughout the years at the top of this pass.
+This collection contains images of the Continental Divide signs and markers throughout the years at the top of this pass.
 This is part of the larger Coloradotopia archive project, and the goal of this page is to document these signs while providing a dating reference for other photographs.

 1932